mami-project/pathspider/doc/using.rst

 PATHspider will not start if it detects that the chosen interface is not active.

+It is also possible to perform offline analysis of a PCAP file using the "observe" command.
+Instead of an interface name, pass the name of the pcap file to ``-i`` instead.
+The PCAP file must have a ``.pcap`` extension to be recognised.

 .. code-block:: text

  usage: pspdr observe [-h] [--list-chains] [-i INTERFACE] [--output OUTPUTFILE]